Anonymous6768/anonymous6768.github.io/README.md

 ## Update 1.1
--Login page has a new, fresh look!
+- Login page has a new, fresh look!
--Login bypass patched
+- Login bypass patched